-Winnow Brings AI into the Commercial Kitchen to Tackle Food Waste
+Winnow Launches AI Solution To Tackle Food Waste

 Globally 1/3 of all food is wasted.
 Winnow Vision harnesses the power of machine learning to revolutionise food management and address food waste’s massive economic and environmental costs.